| #3 JJ Starling |

 Starling struggled with his shooting early his sophomore year, as well as with his role for the Orange.
 However, by mid season his three point shot improved, and he learned to fit into the Orange offensive scheme.
 He had a season high 26 points with four three-point shots in a win over North Carolina State.

 Starling was the leader of the team his junior season, and was counted on to make the shots during the critical moments.
-He struggled with his perimeter shooting, cut was effective driving to the basket.
+He struggled with his perimeter shooting, but was effective driving to the basket.
 He would break his hand during practice in November and would miss seven games as a result.
 The Orange would struggle offensively without his presence.
 At mid season he would rejoin the team, and moved to point guard to replace an ineffective Jaquan Carlos.
 By season end Starling would move back to his natural shooting guard position.
 Starling would have a career high 38 points in an early season double overtime win against Youngstown State.
 He scored 27 against Florida State to lead the Orange to an ACC tournament first round win.
-Starling was name All ACC Honorable Mention his junior year.
+Starling was named All ACC Honorable Mention his junior year.

-© RLYoung 2023, 2024, 2025
+© RLYoung 2023, 2024, 2025, 2026